10 Crucial Employee Engagement Metrics For Successful Surveys

 The only thing that employees crave for more than a handsome paycheck is getting recognized for their work.

 It is the process where you acknowledge your employees whenever they do something great.
 It makes them realize their worth and how their work is impacting the overall success of the organization.
-Recognizing employees rejuvenates their motivation level pushing them to do even better next time they have a task at hand.
-And according to a study by Gallup, you must acknowledge your employees at least once a week if not daily.
+Recognizing employees rejuvenates their motivation level, pushing them to do even better next time they have a task at hand.
+And according to a study by Gallup, you must acknowledge your employees at least once a week, if not daily.

 Learn more: 7 Effects of Employee Recognition on Business

-Is recognition given out in a timely manner?
+Is recognition given out on time?